HagarSalpeter/Decoder/README.md

 # Automatic Cued-Speech Recognition (ACSR)
 Automatic detection of hand position and shape for cued-speech recognition.
-The decoding is based on MediaPipe, which is used to extract skeleton landmarks for hand and face.
-Then decoder are trained on featurescomputed from the landmarks.
-Results are marked on the input video and saved as a separate file.
+The ACSR is based on MediaPipe, which is used to extract skeleton landmarks for hand and face.
+The decoders are trained on features computed from the landmarks, and the results are then marked on the video and saved as a separate file.

 ## Pipeline
 To train an ACSR and test it on your video, follow the steps below: